 - Flu Shot

 Outside of taking care of the passport, visa, and immunization requirements so that you can get into Spain and don’t get sick, there is no more important pre-travel planning task than making sure you pack the right clothing and gear for your trip.
-To help make sure you are properly packed and prepared, I have included links to some of my packing resources below for you to review.
+To help make sure you are properly packed and prepared, I have included links to some of my packing resources in my Seville Spain visitor guide below for you to review.

 Top Things to See and Do

 Seville is a one-of-a-kind city with an abundance of amazing things to see and do.
 Around every corner, you turn there is something new to see or experience.
 Whether you are visiting to taste the tapas, see a Flamenco show, or tour the amazing sites in this beautiful city, you will never be short on authentic experiences.
-If you are in the process of planning your trip and need to fill out your itinerary, I have included a list of my top things to see and do in Barcelona for you to review below.
+If you are in the process of planning your trip and need to fill out your itinerary, I have included a list of my top things to see and do in Barcelona for you to review in my Seville Spain visitor guide below.

 |Catedral de Sevilla|